ARIJITGUHA1708/Over-The-Air-Update_using_Shorebird/README.md

     shorebird release --platforms=ios

-Step 3: Go to xcode and archive the app and then upload the signed .ipa file to my internal website.
+Step 3: Go to xcode and archive the app and then upload the signed .ipa file to the internal website.
 And then install the app through the generated QR

-Step 4: Changed some UI and logic related things to my flutter app
+Step 4: Changed some UI and logic related things to the flutter app

 Step 5: Run the command